Utility Warehouse Broadband Review (Updated June 2026)

 I was a Utility Warehouse customer a few years ago.
 I chose them mainly for the simplicity of having everything on one bill.

-I have to be honest, the sign-up felt a bit intense.
-The Partner handling the switch was quite pushy about moving our mobile SIMs over too, which felt like a hard sell.
-Once the service actually went live though, I could not really knock it.
+The only part I did not love was the sign-up experience.
+The Partner handling the switch pushed quite hard for us to move our mobile SIMs too, which felt more like a sales pitch than a simple broadband order.
+Once the service went live, though, I could not really fault the connection itself.

 Reliability in the Long Run